Top Online Human Services Degree Programs

 Get matched to an Online Human Resource Management Degree Program for FREE!

-Human services programs focus on improving communities and helping people in need.
-You’ll study issues affecting different populations – from veterans to the LGBTQ community.
-And, you’ll learn about policies and programs that can assist.
+If you pursue a human services program, you will focus on improving communities and helping people in need.
+You will study issues affecting different populations.
+So, you will look at groups like veterans, for example.
+Or, you could look at the LGBTQ community.
+In addition, you will learn about policies and programs that can assist these groups.

-Human services is a broad field.
-It includes roles in counseling, social work, personal care, and more.
-So, programs often reflect this diversity.
+Human services, you will find, is a broad field.
+You will find roles in counseling, social work, personal care, and more.
+So, you will come across programs that often reflect this diversity.
 You could study anything from abnormal psychology to the needs of aging people.
-Some programs offer concentrations – like criminal justice or child and adolescent services.
+Some programs, you will find, offer concentrations, such as criminal justice.
+Or , you could study child and adolescent services.

-Earning a degree in human services may be ideal if you’re compassionate and enjoy serving others.
-This kind of program could be a jumping-off point for many career paths that make a difference in the world.
+Are you compassionate?
+Do you enjoy serving others?
+Then, earning a degree in human services may be ideal for you.
+You will find this kind of program could be a jumping off point for many career paths for you.
+Especially if you wish to make a difference in the world.

 ONLINE HUMAN SERVICES DEGREE PROGRAMS

-An online Associate’s program introduces you to the complex field of human services.
-You could study psychology, sociology, and the history of social services.
-You’ll explore human diversity – including race, gender, and sexuality.
-And, you could prepare to work with people experiencing a wide range of challenges.
+An online A.S. degree program introduces you to the complex field of human services.
+You could study psychology, or sociology, for example.
+Or, you could take on the history of social services.
+You will also explore human diversity.
+So, you could take on issues such as race, gender, and sexuality.
+As such, you could prepare to work with people who are experiencing a wide range of challenges.

 - Delivery of Human Services